DallanQ/lost_ruins_of_arnak/QA.md

 > Can I hire a pilot for 2 coins and use it to defeat a guardian, or is the pilot only useful for traveling?

 Yes, you can use the pilot to defeat guardians.
 The plane or pilot can be used anywhere you would normally use a travel symbol, including to defeat guardians.
-Additionally, you can hire more than one plane per turn, so if you need two travel icons—either for travel or for overcoming a guardian—you can spend 4 coins.

 [how-long-is-the-duration-of-a-cards-effect](https://boardgamegeek.com/thread/2658922/how-long-is-the-duration-of-a-cards-effect)